Alienge/LearnPT/README.md

 All files in same dir is bad idea, So I will be move some files into some new dir.(DONE)

+The files grow faster, So the current dir is not avialable to exist, I will be update dir again.

 ## The course departs three parts
 - Basic   &nbsp;  &nbsp;   &nbsp;  &nbsp;  &nbsp;  &nbsp;  &nbsp;  Most reference of the content introduce in [pytorch document](https://pytorch.org/docs/stable/index.html).
 Since this is basic skills.
 - Mediate     &nbsp;  &nbsp;  &nbsp;  &nbsp;      The CNN, resnet,rnn is recommended in my course. dont worry the database, since  the normal data is provided by torchvision,such as cifar10, MNIST and so on.